tobikuyo/ios-lambda-timeline/README.md

 ### Part 1 - Firebase Setup

 Though you have a base project, you will need to modify it.
 To begin, run `pod install` after navigating to the repo in terminal.
-Work out of the generated `.xcworkspace`
+(If you have issues with [Cocoapods, Homebrew, Ruby, follow this guide](Cocopods-Homebrew-and-Ruby-Install-Guide.md)) Work out of the generated `.xcworkspace`

 [Watch the iOS Firebase Authentication Video](https://youtu.be/vGeuZtHmcMM) to follow these steps